Corvusoft/restq/documentation/API.md

 Replaces the default message limit (100) given to a freshly created queue; see also [get_default_queue_message_limit](#get_default_queue_message_limit).

 Internally this value is compared with the number of pending messages awaiting delivery for a particular queue.
 If this watermark is breached clients begin to receive the 503 (Service Unavailable) error status until messages have been successful dispatched.
-The default value can be overriden on an individual queue basis using the [network API](NETWORK-API.md).
+The default value can be overridden on an individual queue-by-queue basis using the [network API](NETWORK-API.md).

 ##### Parameters